wrld3d/wrld-example-app/ios/README.md

 	*	We recommend you run this step frequently to keep your SDK version up to date.
 2. In the `ios` directory, run `mkdir build` to create a build directory.
 3. In the `ios/build` directory, run `cmake -G Xcode ..` to generate a project file.
-4. Open the `ExampleApp.xcodeproj` project file in Xcode and run the application.
+4. Open the `ExampleApp.xcodeproj` project file in Xcode.
+5. Build and run the ExampleApp target.

 ### C++03 Builds